prashantkstha/prashantkstha/README.md

 - 👋 Hi, I’m @prashantkstha
 - 👀 I’m interested in Networking
 - 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on AWS
-- 📫 Reach me on Instagram
+- 📫 Located at Kathmandu, Nepal

 <!---
 prashantkstha/prashantkstha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.